sanju9645/selectbox-js/README.md

 - `iconColor`: The color of the icon.

 #### `items`
-The `items` is an array of objects.
-Each object should have the following properties:
-- `id`: The unique identifier of the item.
-- `text`: The text to be displayed as the label of the dropdown.
-- `icon`: The icon to be displayed as the label of the dropdown.
-- `iconColor`: The color of the icon.
-- `onClick`: The function to be called when the item is clicked.
-If you need to perform an action for a specific option, use this property.

-`Items` are the options that will be displayed in the dropdown.
+`Items` (is an array of objects) are the options that will be displayed in the dropdown.

 ### 🎯 Item Properties